 If you're adding other vegetables, make sure you add them early to ensure they're properly cooked.
-If using white onion, I'd recommend sautéing them after sealing the meat.
+If using white onion, I'd recommend sautéing them before sealing the meat to make them soft.

 One of the best things about this recipe is that you can use any curry powder.
 It doesn't have to be Japanese curry roux or anything like that because you're already getting Japanese flavours from the dashi and condiments.

 I've tried using a mild Indian curry powder and S&B Japanese curry powder to make this dish, both were delicious.
 I didn't really have a preference here.

 I think this recipe tastes best made with curry powder, but you can use Japanese curry roux cubes instead if you prefer.

 If you go down the curry roux route, use one cube of Japanese curry roux for each tablespoon of curry powder in the recipe.
 So 2 tbsp curry powder = 2 cubes of curry roux.